-If you want to open a business bank account in Malta, you must first establish a business there.
+If you want to open a business account in Malta, you must first establish a business there.
 Luckily when it comes to business establishment, Malta is a very good choice.
 Malta is an independent country located in the Mediterranean Sea.
 Its landmass covers just over 316 square miles and it has a population of approximately 420,000 people.
 Malta has been an EU member since 2004 and it has adopted the Euro as its currency.

 Geographically and politically stable location

 Malta is a geographically and politically stable location in the European Union.
 Situated as it is at the crossroads of three continents: Europe, Africa, and Asia.
 This makes it an ideal place for a business to base itself out of if you're doing business with any of these areas.
 It also means that there's plenty of cultural diversity to be found on the island nation, which can help your company grow by diversifying your workforce.

 Malta is one of the safest countries in the European Union.
 It’s a member of the EU, eurozone and Schengen area.
 The country has strict laws that prevent illegal activities such as money laundering and terrorist financing.
 Since Malta joined the European Union back in 2004, it has become an attractive destination for international investors seeking financial services like: